dotnet/dotnet-console-games/Tanks/README.md

 **[Source Code](Program.cs)**

 Tanks is a game where you play as a tank and try to shoot and destroy other tanks before you get destroyed yourself.
 You always start in the top left corner.
 You may only shoot one bullet at a time; aim carefully.
+The other three tanks are controlled by basic contitional logic (AI).

 ```
 ╔═════════════════════════════════════════════════════════════════════════╗